ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 `test helpers`_.
 It might be appropriate now, to bring them up and discuss their use.
 A detailed overview of their working is as follows-:

-1. **get_dtypes** - draws a list of valid data types for the test at run time, valid data types are not only data types that are supported by the backend framework.
+#. `get_dtypes`_ - draws a list of valid data types for the test at run time, valid data types are not only data types
+that are supported by the backend framework.
 For frontend functions, these are the intersection of the frontend framework and the backend framework supported data types.
 We should be **always** using this helper function whenever we need to sample a data type.